lanudo2013/deviget-demo/README.md

 To run tests:
 1. Open a terminal and point to the frontend directory
-2. Run *npm run test*.
+2. Run *npm run test*. (if you wish to reset snapshots, run *npm run test -- --u*)
 3. Test results will be displayed in the console output.

 In addition to that, a coverage html files will be generated under 'coverage' folder on the project root path.
 The tests are located in source files with name matching pattern **.test.tsx.

 ## Release deployment ##